riastrad/cyberbspace/posts/2025/america-from-a-distance.md

 I tend to see my native country most clearly when I am away from it, but sometimes I need a little bit of help.

-Fortunately, there is a time-honored tradition of European intellectuals visiting the United States of America and having their understanding of the world and its meaning drastically altered.[^1] I find the work that these encounters inspire endlessly fascinating.
+Fortunately, there is a time-honored tradition of European intellectuals visiting the United States of America and having their understanding of the world drastically altered.[^1] I find the work that these encounters inspire endlessly fascinating.
 It shouldn't come as a surprise, then, that it took me less than five months of living abroad to pick up Jean Baudrillard's [America](https://openlibrary.org/books/OL2196791M/America).

 {% dither "/img/blog/2025/baudrillard.png" %}